 We want to investigate what is being done by the Government for mothers and children affected by valproate and why the HSE report on the issue is still unpublished.
 We also want to look into the recommendations of a 2018 Oireachtas report to see if they have been implemented.

-Finally, we want to talk to families affected and detail the impact of not being told for decades about the risks associated with this drug.
+We will also talk to families affected and detail the impact of not being told for decades about the risks associated with this drug.

 *Note: There are health risks in switching a prescription from sodium valproate to another antiepileptic.
 The HSE state that such a process takes time and must be conducted by a specialist.